ADD-ONS / MEDICATION

 -

-- check for drug interactions – may increase bleeding risk or reduce the anticoagulant effect (e.g., antirheumatic drugs, verapamil in patients on dabigatran, etc.) → see the chapter on DOACs
+- check for potential drug interactions – may increase bleeding risk or reduce the anticoagulant effect (e.g., antirheumatic drugs, verapamil in patients on dabigatran, etc.) → see the chapter on DOACs

-- check for drug interactions – may increase bleeding risk or reduce the anticoagulant effect (e.g., antirheumatic drugs, verapamil in patients on dabigatran, etc.) → see the chapter on DOACs
+- check for potential drug interactions – may increase bleeding risk or reduce the anticoagulant effect (e.g., antirheumatic drugs, verapamil in patients on dabigatran, etc.) → see the chapter on DOACs

 Examination and other